wimpysworld/obs-studio-portable/README.md

 # OBS Studio Portable for Linux

-**Running OBS Studio in Portable Mode means all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins and configuration.
-You can copy the whole folder to another computer and use it.**

-  - Over 45 of the best 3rd Party plugins for OBS Studio are bundled!
+  - Includes nearly 50 of the best 3rd Party plugins for OBS Studio!
   - Chromium Embedded Frameworks (CEF) to enable Browser Sources
   - NVENC (NVIDIA) and VA-API (AMD & Intel) accelerated video encoding
   - Fraunhofer FDK AAC Codec
   - VLC and GStreamer Media sources
   - AJA NTV2 SDK

+## Portable?

+Running OBS Studio in Portable Mode means all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins and configuration.
+You can copy the whole folder to another computer and use it.

+And OBS Studio Portable is also a container image for [Distrobox](https://distrobox.privatedns.org/), so you can run OBS Studio Portable on any Linux distro.

 ## Supported Software